Estadio Malvinas Argentinas

 Malvinas Argentinas Stadium (Estadio Malvinas Argentinas) is a stadium in the city of Mendoza in the homonymous province of Argentina.
 With a seating capacity of 42,000 spectators, the stadium is the largest in Mendoza.
-Built for the 1978 FIFA World Cup, It is owned and administrated by the Provincial Government.
+Built for the 1978 FIFA World Cup, It is owned and administered by the Provincial Government.

 The venue is mostly used for association football matches, although it has hosted some rugby union games during The Rugby Championship, as well as music concerts.
 In Primera División matches, local club Godoy Cruz plays their home matches at Malvinas Argentinas in some occasions.